Patent PortfolioManagement Services

 According to the World Intellectual Property Organization, or WIPO, in 2016, there were 233,000 PCT patent applications, 53,000 MADRID applications, and 19,000 HAGUE applications.
 Each of these filing systems showed between 7.2 – 13.9% year-over-year increases.
 Although digital communications and computer technology are the largest sectors for patent applications, patent filings increase across the board.
 These figures indicate that there is companies are increasingly emphasizing IP protection.
-Consequently, the need for IP management is also growing very rapidly to match this emphasis on IP filings.
+Consequently, the need for IP management is also growing very rapidly to match this emphasis on IP development.

 Although the types of technology included in a patent portfolio are essential, it is also important to manage the overall size of the portfolio based on the corporate goals.
 The optimal size of a patent portfolio is highly specific to each company.

 When developing a patent portfolio strategy, the size of the current portfolio needs to be taken into account.
 For example, if a company has only 10 patents, the decision to pursue the patenting of an idea would be much more important than for a company with tens of thousands of patents.
 As such, small and medium-sized companies usually cannot afford to make a mistake in their IP filing strategy, and our IP management expertise provides them with that assurance.
 On the other hand, our work with larger firms is mainly focused on portfolio analysis.
 Our goal is to maintain alignment with their business strategies and innovation goals, while reducing overall IP maintenance cost.